-With this in mind, your attention is drawn to the 'Criteria for Entry to Senior School', which are printed on pages 4 and 5 in this book and the information on each subject from pages 10 to 32.
+With this in mind, your attention is drawn to the 'Criteria for Entry to Senior School', which are printed on pages 6 and 7 in this book and the information on each subject from pages 13 to 38.
 You should have already discussed subject choices with your parents/guardians.
-Since the mock examinations members of staff will have been talking to you about the advisability of continuing formal education and the connection between subjects and career opportunities.